Gerontological nurse leaders seek to improve the healthcare of older adults across care settings. Learn more

 Welcome to the Hartford Center of Gerontological Excellence at OHSU

-In order to meet the complex health care needs of a growing older adult population in Oregon and across the Pacific Northwest, we at the Hartford Center of Gerontological Excellence have fifteen years of accomplishments toward meeting the national goals put forth by the John A. Hartford Foundation.
+In order to meet the complex health care needs of a growing older adult population in Oregon and across the Pacific Northwest, we at the Hartford Center of Gerontological Excellence have over sixteen years of accomplishments toward meeting the our goal to increase the geriatric expertise of providers, faculty and students put forth by the John A. Hartford Foundation.

 2017 PhD HARP Awardees!

 Congratulations to Wafaa BinAli and Maggie Rising, 2017 recipients of our Hartford Center's PhD Candidate - Hartford Award for Research andPractice (HARP).
 They will both receive $1,000 to use toward the completion of their dissertations.

 The focus of Wafaa's research has great potential for enhancing how nurses care for persons with acute kidney injury by addressing nurses' perceptions of continuous renal replacement therapy (CRRT) practice in the ICU.

 Maggie's dissertation, "Hospice Decision Making in Mexican Americans with Terminal Cancer", takes an approach that is critical to understanding the unique needs of individuals at the end of life.

 Join us in offering them both continued progress on their dissertation research.

 2017 Faculty HARP Awardees!

 Martha Driessnack, PhD, PPCNP-BC and Richie Kohli, BDS, MS are the 2017 recipients of our Hartford Center's Faculty - Hartford Award for Research and Practice (HARP).